CoeJoder/metatrader4-server/README.md

 - Java client (coming soon)

 ## Limitations
-The `REQ-REP` architecture enforces a strict request-response cycle and may deadlock if connection is lost.
-The `REQ` sockets in the client libraries linked above set the `ZMQ_REQ_RELAXED` and `ZMQ_REQ_CORRELATE` options to achieve some amount of robustness.
-However, it's still recommended that the connecting client and MetaTrader 4 instance be on the same computer, or at least on the same local-area network.
+The `REQ-REP` socket connection enforces a strict request-response cycle and may deadlock if connection is lost.
+The client libraries use `ZMQ_REQ_RELAXED` and `ZMQ_REQ_CORRELATE` socket options to prevent this in most cases.
 If a response is dropped, the client may want to catch the exception and check whether or not the operation was successful.

 ## Development
 If you want to make changes to the server implementation, it's useful to setup a local dev environment.
 See